Encouraging FAITH, Offering HOPE, Revealing LOVE

 A playground was donated and installed on the property in March 2018.

-On May 6, 2018, Rev. Mike and Cathy Howell became lead pastor and served until they decided to retire on July 26, 2020.
-Joe & Donniel Hooter were appointed Associate Pastor of New Destiny on January 2020.
-Joe Hooter began serving as Interim Pastor on August 2, 2020.
+On May 6, 2018, Reverend Mike Howell became lead pastor and served until retirement on July 26, 2020.
+Joe Hooter was appointed associate pastor of New Destiny Monroe on January 2020 and later the same year began serving as interim pastor on August 2, 2020.